Bichon Frise

 In This Article

-History/Origin
+Bichon Frisé History/Origin

-History/Origin
+Bichon Frisé History/Origin

 Bichons are part of the Barbichon group of small white dogs, including the Bolognese, Havanese, and Maltese.
 These breeds are believed to have developed in Tenerife, the largest of the Canary Islands.
-One breed, the Bichon Tenerife, became particularly popular with sailors and is the primary ancestor of today's Bichon Frise.
+One dog breed, the Bichon Tenerife, became particularly popular with sailors and is the primary ancestor of today’s Bichon Frise.

 The breed’s connection with European royalty began in the 13th century, with Bichons becoming favorites in the royal courts of Spain, Italy, and France during the Renaissance.
 However, their status declined after the French Revolution in 1789, as many of their noble owners were imprisoned or executed, leaving the Bichons to fend for themselves.

-1. Bichons HistoryBichons History- Source: AKC
+1. Bichons HistoryBichons History- Source: AKC.org

 Street performers adopted the agile and trainable dogs, turning them into circus performers.
 In the 20th century, Bichons faced hardships due to the world wars but were saved by dedicated fanciers in France and Belgium.
-The breed was recognized by the Société Centrale Canine in 1933 as the Bichon à Poil Frisé.
-The Bichon Frise Club of America was founded in San Diego, United States in 1964, and the American Kennel Club recognized the breed in the Miscellaneous class in 1971, with full breed recognition in the Non-Sporting Group following in 1973.
+This purebred was recognized by the Société Centrale Canine in 1933 as the Bichon à Poil Frisé.

-Personality
+Bichon Frisé Personality

-Personality
+Bichon Frisé Personality

 A cheerful attitude is an outstanding trait of Bichon’s personality.
 This dog loves to be loved, enjoys being the center of attention, and is adept at charming his family, neighbors, groomer, or veterinarian with his winning personality.